PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant recent improvements
+- February 2025: by default, incoming requests for a socket are rejected unless the socket has been bound. setsockopt can be used with SO_HOMA_SERVER to enable or disable incoming requests for any socket.
 - October 2024: Homa now has an official IANA IP protocol number (146).
 - August 2024: upgraded to Linux 6.10.6.
 - July 2024: introduced "TCP hijacking", where Homa packets are sent as